yyachi/image_mosaic/README.md

 # ImageMosaic

-Manipulate images utilizing power of Python.
-The commands of ImageMosaic were moved from opencvtool.

-This is called by [gem package -- vstool](http://devel.misasa.okayama-u.ac.jp/gitlab/gems/vstool/tree/master) and [gem package -- opencvtool](http://devel.misasa.okayama-u.ac.jp/gitlab/gems/opencvtool/tree/master).
+A series of image utilities.
+Use ImageMosaic to crop, rotate, or enlarge bitmap images.
+This package was developed as Note "python package -- opencvtool" until 2018-08.

+See [gem package -- vstool](https://babel.misasa.okayama-u.ac.jp/gems/vstool/tree/master) that refers to this package.
+See [gem package -- opencvtool](https://babel.misasa.okayama-u.ac.jp/gems/opencvtool/tree/master) that refers to this package.

 # Dependency